Brazil’s da Silva faces new charge of money laundering

 Da Silva is appealing his conviction of corruption and money laundering in connection with the purchase of a beachfront apartment in Sao Paulo state.
 A higher court upheld that ruling in January 2018, which imprisoned the former president three months later and stopped him from running in that year’s presidential election.

-Former Judge Sergio Moro, who issued the ruling, later became justice minister in President Jair Bolsonaro’s government.
+Former judge Sergio Moro, who issued the ruling, later became justice minister in President Jair Bolsonaro’s government.
 He resigned in April this year.

 Da Silva was released in November 2019 after Brazil’s top court ruled that imprisonment is only permitted after all appeals have been exhausted.
 On Sept.
 7, the 74-year-old former president said he is “at the service of the Brazilian people.”
 But he can only run for political office if his convictions are overturned by the nation’s top court.